Pulling back information geometry: Introduction

 Generative models such as \emph{variational autoencoders (VAEs)} \citep{kingma:iclr:2014, rezende:icml:2014} and \emph{generative adversarial networks (GANs)} \citep{goodfellow:neurips:2014} provide state-of-the-art density estimators for high dimensional data.
 The underlying assumption is that data $\x \in \X$ lie near a low-dimensional manifold $\M \subset \X$, which is parametrized through a low-dimensional \emph{latent representation} $\z \in \Z$.
 As data is finite and noisy, we only recover a probabilistic estimate of the true manifold, which, in VAEs, is represented through a decoder distribution $p(\x | \z)$.
 Our target is the geometry of this \emph{random manifold}.

 The geometry of the manifold has been shown to carry great value when systematically interacting with the latent representations, as it provides a stringent solution to the \emph{identifiability problem} that plagues latent variable models \citep{tosi:uai:2014, arvanitidis:iclr:2018, hauberg:only:2018}.
-For example, this geometry has allowed VAEs to discover latent evolutionary signals in proteins \citep{detlefsens:proteins:2020}, provide efficient robot controls \citep{scannellTrajectory2021, chen2018active}, improve latent clustering abilities \citep{yang:arxiv:2018, arvanitidis:iclr:2018} and more.
+For example, this geometry has allowed VAEs to discover latent evolutionary signals in proteins \citep{detlefsens:proteins:2020}, provide efficient robot controls \citep{scannellTrajectory2021, chen2018active, hadi:rss:2021}, improve latent clustering abilities \citep{yang:arxiv:2018, arvanitidis:iclr:2018} and more.
 The fundamental issue with these geometric approaches is that the studied manifold is inherently a stochastic object, but classic differential geometry only supports the study of \emph{deterministic} manifolds.
 To bridge the gap, \citet{eklund:arxiv:2019} have shown how VAEs with a Gaussian decoder family can be viewed as a random projection of a deterministic manifold, thereby making the classic theories applicable to the random manifold.

 A key strength of VAEs is that they can model data from diverse modalities through the choice of decoder distribution $p(\x | \z)$.
 For discrete data, we use categorical decoders, while for continuous data we may opt for a Gaussian, a Gamma or whichever distribution best suits the data.
-But for non-Gaussian decoders, there exists no useful approach for treating the associated random manifold as deterministic, which prevents us from systematically interacting with the latent representations without being subject to identifiability issues.
+However, for non-Gaussian decoders, there exists no useful approach for treating the associated random manifold as deterministic, which prevents us from systematically interacting with the latent representations without being subjected to identifiability issues.
+This limitation motivates the current work.